-Category Sub Category Description Service Delivery N/A Asset's compliance with Performance Measures and value in relation to outcomes and resource usage.
-Social / Cultural Health and Safety Impact as it relates to death, injury, illness, life expectancy and health. es Community Safety and Security Impact on perceived safety and reported levels of crime.
-Categories Community / Damage and disruption to community services structures, and effect on social quality of life and cu relationships. eouenk Compliance / Governance Effect on the Council's governance and statutory compliance.
-Consequence Reputation / Perception of Council Public perception of the Council and media coverage in relation to the Council.
+egory Sub Category Description Service N/A Delivery Asset's compliance with Performance Measures and value in relation to outcomes and resource usage.
+Social / Health Cultural Health and Safety Impact as it relates to death, injury, illness, life expectancy and health.
+Community Safety and Security Impact on perceived safety and reported levels of crime.
+Consequence Categories Community / Social / Cultural Damage and disruption to community services and structures, and effect on social quality of life and cultural relationships.
+Compliance / Governance Effect on the Council's governance and statutory compliance.
+Reputation / Perception of Council Public perception of the Council and media coverage in relation to the Council.
 Environment Natural Environment Effect on the physical and ecological environment, open space and productive land.
 Built Environment Effect on amenity, character, heritage, cultural, and economic aspects of the built environment.
 Economic Direct Cost Cost to the Council.
+Indirect Cost Cost to the wider community.